carloscm/gossie/README.md

 # Example

-I will provide a full example once the higher level marshalling is implemented.
+I will provide a full example once the higher level marshaling is implemented.
 For examples of the low level layer check src/gossie/query_test.go

 # License